 Contemporary dance is the abstract coalescence of all forms of dance, while rooted in Western technique, it is not beholden only to that form; it is the continuation and evolution of modern technique, and as such, draws heavily upon each individual’s specific training.
 Utilizing my eclectic background in contemporary, hip-hop, and judo, I strive to create a new dynamic form of dance.
 Judo’s gentle but strong weight manipulation, breaking’s dynamic floorwork, popping’s contrasting fluidity and punctuation, and classic ballet technique inspire and move me to create a new aesthetic.

 I find myself investigating the intricacies of texture and dynamic.
 Playing in the folds of space and time.
 Trying to embrace the struggle of creativity in a changing world.

 Dancing allows me to drift beyond empty space.
 Here a current swiftly fills my body and the extremities of mental fatigue fade away.
 My focus is unclear, maybe a general concept yet no exact certainty.
 Vigorously I fight for a pathway while softly being touched by the continual slight breeze I leave behind.
 My chest is filled with fire bursting forth through the borders of my veins.
 As the fire fills my lungs, I sink into a deep trance.
 Therefore, I dance, I move, I create, I search to never forget this feeling.

-I am currently a freshman at George Mason University's School of Dance.
+I am currently a sophomore at George Mason University's School of Dance.
 I started dancing when I was four years old with an emphasis in classical ballet, and I have always enjoyed the expressive nature of the art form.
 In my current training I have been exploring the balance of athletic and intellectual demands within dance as well as expanding my modern dance vocabulary.
 I hope to continue to making dance a foundational part of my life.